 Photo: Tom Carson - Style: Egidio Borri - Color: Flo Briggs - Model: Tania

-It also wouldn’t be a summer vacation without spending as much time as possible in the sun.
-We know how damaging the sun’s UV rays are to our skin, but these rays also damage the hair’s structure.
+Yes we know how damaging the sun’s UV rays are to our skin, but these rays also damage the hair’s structure.
 They break down the keratin which results in dry hair that breaks easily.
 So look for hair care products that contain UV protection and use them as directed to help your holiday hair look as healthy as your holiday tan.

 Following these simple tips will go a long way towards protecting your hair from the harsh environmental conditions of summer.